 Beginning the weekend of June 5th & 6th, you will notice that the line for reception of the Eucharist will be returning to our pre-pandemic process.
 We will continue to receive the Eucharist under one species (the precious bread) until we receive further direction from the Archdiocese.

 What safety protocols are in place for Mass?

 The worship aid for this weekend’s liturgies is available in our bulletin.
 Bulletins with the worship aid are available at the entrance to the church.

 Offertory baskets will not be passed during the liturgy but will be present in the walkways as you enter.
 We deeply appreciate the many households who continue to support the mission and ministries of our parish family through electronic giving.

-As noted in the video, we are exiting the church directly into the parking lot through the dark brown doors at the front Northeast wall of church.
+We continue to exit the church directly into the parking lot through the dark brown doors at the front Northeast wall of church.
 This allows for sanitizing to begin and for the orderly entrance of attendees for the next Mass.

 How do I watch the Sunday live stream Mass?

 All you need to watch our live stream is a device that has access to the internet!
 We use Vimeo to post our various video offerings and you can subscribe to us at www.vimeo.com/stanthonyonthelake to be able to access our videos easily.
 Our Sunday Liturgy is streamed live to Facebook and our website at 5:00pm on Saturday evenings and is available for later viewing.

 How can I make my weekly offering?